 Infection in general is a remote possibility.
 It may cause a particular problem if it involves the breastbone and structures in the chest.
 Further surgery for this may be required.
 Sometimes prolonged and difficult hospitalisation occurs.
-Minor infections involving the superficial parts of the wound on either the chest or the leg incision occasionally require readmission to hospital if they flare up after the patient returns home.
-The intravenous drips and other lines which are placed by the anaesthetist in the post-operative period may become infected and may cause bruises or swellings, but these are rarely serious.
+Minor infections involving the superficial parts of the wound on either the chest or the leg incision are usually mainly a nuisance but at times may require readmission to hospital if they flare up after the patient returns home.

+The intravenous drips and other lines which are placed by the anaesthetist and in the post-operative period may become infected and may cause bruises or swellings, usually of a minor nature.

-Patients sitting upright in Intensive Care following cardiac operations may compress the sciatic nerves and develop painful soles of the feet.
+Patients sitting up in the Intensive Care after cardiac operations, may compress the sciatic nerves and develop painful soles of the feet.
 This can be quite a difficult problem and is managed by keeping the patient as flat as possible until their body tissues have warmed.

-Many patients have temporary dysfunction of the nerve supply of the diaphragm, usually on the left side where the internal mammary artery is taken.
-The diaphragm may take some time to return to normal function so you may experience breathlessness.
-If the pleural (lung) cavities are opened during the operative procedure fluid may collect in the chest, and this may require drainage.
+Many patients have temporary dysfunction of the nerve supply of the diaphragm usually on the left side where the internal mammary artery is taken.
+The diaphragm may take some time to return to normal function with breathlessness occurring on effort during that time.
+If the pleural (lung) cavities are opened during the operative procedure fluid may collect in the chest and this may require drainage afterwards.

-Bladder problems
+Bladder Problems

-Placement of the urinary catheter may be difficult in older men and sometimes requires a suprapubic catheter that is passed above the pelvic bone into the bladder.
-It is possible for injury to occur to the urethra in the attempts to place the urinary catheter in difficult circumstances but every care is taken to avoid this.
+Placement of the urinary catheter may be difficult in older men and at times a suprapubic catheter passed above the pelvic bone into the bladder is required.
+It is possible for injury to occur to the urethra in the attempts to pass the urinary catheter in difficult circumstances but every care is taken to avoid this.

-Disorders of heart rhythm
+Disorders of Heart Rhythm

-Thirty per cent of patients after heart operations develop a rapid, irregular heartbeat in hospital.
-This is called atrial fibrillation.
-It requires treatment, usually with drugs and occasionally by electrical shock treatment under anaesthetic.
-Sometimes the problem is quite difficult to manage and may take some time to overcome.
+Thirty percent of patients after heart operations develop a rapid irregular heart beat rate in hospital called atrial fibrillation.
+This requires treatment usually with drugs, occasionally by electrical shock treatment under anaesthetic.
+Sometimes the problem is quite difficult to manage and may take a much longer time than is usually the case.

-Sometimes this irregular heart rhythm may continue despite medication.
-In this case many patients are discharged home and are followed up by their cardiologist post-operatively.
+Sometimes this irregular heart rhythm may continue, despite medication.
+However, many patients are discharged home with this, and are followed up by their Cardiologist post-operatively.

-Other rhythm disturbances (ventricular arrhythmias) arise in the basic pumping chambers of the heart.
+Other rhythm disturbances arise in the basic pumping chambers of the heart, ventricular arrhythmias.
 These also require specific medication, occasionally DCR, and are the principal reason for the monitoring which is performed in the early post-operative period.

-Pericarditis - Inflammation of the lining of the heart
+Pericarditis - Inflammation of the Lining of the Heart

-Many patients develop a noise over the heart which can be heard by the doctor in the post-operative period.
-This is a rubbing, creaking noise and is due to inflammation of the sac around the heart as a direct result of the operation.

-Usually this does not cause the patient any inconvenience but at times the patient can become aware of a dull ache in the chest which passes through to the back and into the shoulders.
-The condition is usually treated with aspirin with rapid success, but sometimes requires other anti-inflammatory agents.
+Many patients develop a noise over the heart which can be heard by the doctor in the post-operative period. this is a rubbing creaking noise and is due to inflammation of the sac around the heart as a direct result of the operation.
+Usually this does not cause the patient any inconvenience but at times the patient does become aware of a dull ache in the chest which passes through to the back and into the shoulders.

-Occasionally patients develop post-pericardotomy syndrome, a syndrome similar to that which occurs at times after heart attacks were the body retains fluid in the pleural (lung) cavities.
+This is usually treated with Aspirin with rapid success but sometimes with other anti-inflammatory agents.
+Occasionally patients develop post-pericardotomy syndrome, a syndrome similar to that which occurs at times after heart attacks were the body retains fluid in the pleural (lung) cavities in particular and may cause some inconvenience for the period of time.

-Clots on the lung
+Clots on Lung